-Over 50 million Americans are tormented with allergies and 24 million are plagued by asthma.
-So this month, we want to help you stop the sneezes for FREE.
-Call Service Experts Heating & Air Conditioning today to get a NO-CHARGE home air quality and comfort analysis at 954-736-4314 or schedule your appointment online
+Over 40 million Americans are tormented with allergies and 24 million are plagued by asthma.
+So for the month of May, we're calling out sneezes so you can call in the Experts, for FREE.
+Call Service Experts Heating & Air Conditioning right now to get a NO-CHARGE home air quality and comfort analysis at 954-736-4314 or schedule your appointment online

 .
 Your no-charge air quality and comfort analysis is the starting point to begin assessing your indoor air pollution.